ErosCalvimonti/cities-web/readme.md

-# Neon City Search - QA Automation Testing
+# City Search - QA Automation Testing

 This project is a stylish and interactive city search application with a neon theme.
 It was created to perform QA automation testing and explore how to test functionalities using frameworks such as Selenium, Cypress, and Playwright.